RandomOutcome/Domoticz-Tapo-P100-Plugin/README.md

 **Python Library Module Requirements:**

-  Requires [@petretiandrea](https://github.com/petretiandrea) port of the [plugp100](https://github.com/petretiandrea/plugp100) Python module to be installed, follow the instruction in the link to install. [@petretiandrea](https://github.com/petretiandrea) version of plugp100 required Python v3.10 or above to be installed to work.
+  Requires [@petretiandrea](https://github.com/petretiandrea) port of the [plugp100](https://github.com/petretiandrea/plugp100) Python module to be installed, follow the instruction in the link to install. [@petretiandrea](https://github.com/petretiandrea) version of plugp100 requires Python v3.10 or above to be installed to work.

   If using Python v3.8 or v3.9, the backported version of [plugp100](https://github.com/RandomOutcome/plugp100-3.9) can be used instead, follow the instructions in the link to install.